Create a drop down menu - Database managed

 • .Net framework data provider for SQL Server

-When configuring database drop-down lists, up to four “search by” fields can be set to help users choose the correct value from the list.
-Often the single lookup value is not sufficiently descriptive so selecting the correct value from the list can be difficult due to having similar names, long names or numbering.
+When configuring database dropdown lists, up to four “search by” fields can be set to help users choose the correct value from the list.
+Often the single lookup value is not sufficiently descriptive, so selecting the correct value from the list can be difficult due to having similar names, long names or numbering.
 “Search by” fields help simplify the selection process.
-The list of “search by” fields are selectable from the list of columns in the view or table.
-There is an option to allow to search by the “lookup by” field name in the event that this differs from the “retrieve from” field.
+The list of “search by” fields can be chosen from the list of columns available in the source data.
+The "lookup by" field can also be used as a search field in the event that it is different from the “retrieve from” field.

 Once the “search by” fields are configured, the end user has the ability to click the “search” button in the metadata or advanced search pane.
-In the search by window, the user has ability to view the search by information, and filter and sort the data in order to select the correct value from the list.
+In the search by window, the user has the ability to view the "search by" fields, and filter and sort the data in order to select the correct value from the list.
 For example, when putting employee information into the system, the lookup is done on the unique employee number field.
 However, remembering the employee number for each employee is not practical.
 Using this solution, the user can see the employee’s first and last name, title, department and so on to ensure the correct employee number is selected.

 Image